springfall2008/batpred/docs/apps-yaml.md

 ```

 The two spaces before the dash are especially critical.
 Its easy to mis-edit and have one or three spaces which isn't valid YAML.

+NB: the sequence of entries in `apps.yaml` doesn't matter, as long as the YAML itself is structured correctly you can move things and edit things anywhere in the file.

 ## Templates